Nicole Rinehart: Early life and education

-Nicole Rinehart completed her Masters in Clinical Psychology at Deakin University in 1996 and her PhD in experimental Neuropsychology at Monash University in 2000.
+Rinehart completed her master's in clinical psychology at Deakin University in 1996 and her PhD in experimental neuropsychology at Monash University in 2000.
 Her PhD focused on neurobehavioral and neurophysiological examination of motor function in autism and Asperger's disorder.
 The aim of her research was to provide neurobehavioural and neurophysiological measures to quantify and qualify motor disturbance in these disorder groups.

 Career

-Nicole Rinehart is a Professor of Clinical psychology at Deakin University.
-She is an Honorary Research Fellow, at the Murdoch Children's Research Institute, and an Adjunct Professor of Clinical Psychology at Monash University.
-Professor Rinehart has published extensively in the areas of autism, Asperger's disorder and Attention Deficit Hyperactivity Disorder (ADHD).
-Professor Rinehart has a broad profile of engagement with the community, including consultation at the Melbourne Children's Clinic, and regular engagement with schools in the community.
-She currently serves on the Board of Directors at Autism Victoria (AMAZE).
+Rinehart is a professor of clinical psychology at Deakin University.
+She is an honorary research fellow at the Murdoch Children's Research Institute, and an adjunct professor of clinical psychology at Monash University.
+Rinehart has published extensively in the areas of autism, Asperger's disorder and attention deficit hyperactivity disorder (ADHD).
+Rinehart has a broad profile of engagement with the community, including consultation at the Melbourne Children's Clinic, and regular engagement with schools in the community.
+She currently serves on the board of directors at Autism Victoria (AMAZE).
 She has contributed to the NHMRC Clinical Practice Statement for ADHD and the revision of the Australian Therapeutic Guidelines for Developmental Disabilities.

-Professor Rinehart has been at the forefront of international efforts to identify clinical indices of neuromotor dysfunction in children with Autism, Asperger's disorder, and ADHD, leading as Principal or Co-Chief-Investigator on multiple University, National Health and Medical Research Council (NHMRC) and Australian Research Council (ARC) funded grants.
-She has published a series of world-first studies in establishing developmental profiles and needs of children with disability, and has translated this work into clinical practice via the many teaching and clinical training seminars she has engaged in over the last decade, which have educated the next generation of teachers, psychologists, paediatricians, OT, physiotherapists, and psychiatrists on disability and mechanisms for inclusion.

-Nicole has recently established a National partnership with the Australian Football League (AFL) to conduct the 'biggest game changer for children with disability' in Australia in sports to date: the establishment of the allplay.org.au web-site.
+Rinehart has recently established a national partnership with the Australian Football League (AFL) to conduct the 'biggest game changer for children with disability' in Australia in sports to date: the establishment of the allplay.org.au web-site.
 This partnership is funded through Moose Toys and the National Disability Insurance Agency.
-Together with her team, Nicole will make a contribution to the AFL Disability Action plan to ensure that all children with disability are 'playing on an even ground'.

-Professor Rinehart also leads the NHMRC-funded Sleeping Sound with Autism research study in collaboration with the Murdoch Children's Research Institute, which aims to evaluate the effectiveness of a brief behavioural sleep intervention program previously demonstrated to be effective in treating sleep problems in children across a range of abilities.
+Rinehart also leads the NHMRC-funded Sleeping Sound with Autism research study in collaboration with the Murdoch Children's Research Institute, which aims to evaluate the effectiveness of a brief behavioural sleep intervention program previously demonstrated to be effective in treating sleep problems in children across a range of abilities.